marcossilvestrini/learning-lpic-1-102-500/README.md

 ##### /var/spool/cron/ , /etc/cron.d

+/var/spool/cron\
-/var/spool/cron is where the individual user crontabs live.
+Is where the individual user crontabs live.
 As user, crontab -e edits the corresponding file in /var/spool/cron.

+/etc/cron.d\
-/etc/cron.d is a directory that is scanned for modular crontab files.
+Is a directory that is scanned for modular crontab files.
 The syntax is slightly different for files in that directory.\
 The cron entries have an additional field for a user to run the cron entries as.
 This is the same as a systemwide /etc/crontab file.

+##### /etc/cron.allow,/etc/cron.deny

+In Linux the /etc/cron.allow and /etc/cron.deny files are used to set crontab restrictions.
+In particular, they are used to allow or disallow the scheduling of cron jobs for different users.
+If /etc/cron.allow exists, only non-root users listed within it can schedule cron jobs using the crontab command.
+If /etc/cron.allow does not exist but /etc/cron.deny exists, only non-root users listed within this file cannot schedule cron jobs using the crontab command (in this case an empty /etc/cron.deny means that each user is allowed to schedule cron jobs with crontab).
+If neither of these files exist, the user’s access to cron job scheduling depends on the distribution used.

 ##### /etc/at.deny , /etc/at.allow